Hydroponics: History

 The earliest published work on growing terrestrial plants without soil was the 1627 book Sylva Sylvarum or 'A Natural History' by Francis Bacon, printed a year after his death.
 As a result of his work, water culture became a popular research technique.
 In 1699, John Woodward published his water culture experiments with spearmint.
 He found that plants in less-pure water sources grew better than plants in distilled water.
 By 1842, a list of nine elements believed to be essential for plant growth had been compiled, and the discoveries of German botanists Julius von Sachs and Wilhelm Knop, in the years 1859–1875, resulted in a development of the technique of soilless cultivation.
 To quote von Sachs directly: "In the year 1860, I published the results of experiments which demonstrated that land plants are capable of absorbing their nutritive matters out of watery solutions, without the aid of soil, and that it is possible in this way not only to maintain plants alive and growing for a long time, as had long been known, but also to bring about a vigorous increase of their organic substance, and even the production of seed capable of germination."
 Growth of terrestrial plants without soil in mineral nutrient solutions was later called "solution culture" in reference to "soil culture".
 It quickly became a standard research and teaching technique in the 19th and 20th centuries and is still widely used in plant nutrition science.

-Around the 1930s plant nutritionists investigated diseases of certain plants, and thereby, observed symptoms related to existing soil conditions such as salinity.
+Around the 1930s plant nutritionists investigated diseases of certain plants, and thereby, observed symptoms related to existing soil conditions such as salinity or nutrient deficiency.
 In this context, water culture experiments were undertaken with the hope of delivering similar symptoms under controlled laboratory conditions.
 This approach forced by Dennis Robert Hoagland led to innovative model systems (e.g., green algae Nitella) and standardized nutrient recipes playing an increasingly important role in modern plant physiology.
 In 1929, William Frederick Gericke of the University of California at Berkeley began publicly promoting that the principles of solution culture be used for agricultural crop production.
 He first termed this cultivation method "aquiculture" created in analogy to "agriculture" but later found that the cognate term aquaculture was already applied to culture of aquatic organisms.
-Gericke created a sensation by growing tomato vines 25 ft high in his back yard in mineral nutrient solutions rather than soil.
+Gericke created a sensation by growing tomato vines 25 ft high in his backyard in mineral nutrient solutions rather than soil.
 He then introduced the term Hydroponics, water culture, in 1937, proposed to him by W. A. Setchell, a phycologist with an extensive education in the classics.
 Hydroponics is derived from neologism υδρωπονικά (derived from Greek ύδωρ=water and πονέω=cultivate), constructed in analogy to γεωπονικά (derived from Greek γαία=earth and πονέω=cultivate), geoponica, that which concerns agriculture, replacing, γεω-, earth, with ὑδρο-, water.